|

 The researchers also measured the concentrations of the enzymes LDH and CK.
 The higher the levels of these, the greater the amount of muscle damage in a body.
 Immediately after the race the concentrations had risen considerably, and a day later they were even higher.

 Would a cortisol lowering and testosterone raising supplement like phosphatidylserine be of help to marathon runners?
-And what about power training?
+And what about strength training?
 Or a diet containing more healthy fats?

 Source: